 The first few months following your initial diagnosis can seem very daunting.
 There are usually lots of blood tests and clinic appointments to attend, but once everything starts to settle down clinic appointments will reduce in frequency.
 The majority of people living with HIV attend clinic at 6 monthly intervals, with medication being provided for a six month period, often via home delivery service, which helps reduce treatment costs (no VAT is payable) and provide you with additional privacy and convenience.

-For more information on regular clinic appointments and living well with HIV visit our Plus Living page.
+For more information on regular clinic appointments and living well with HIV visit our Your healthcare page.